tdauth/wowr/README.md

 * Increased maximum hero level.
 * Increased maximum hero ability levels.
 * Every hero has the ability "Attribute Bonus".
+* Increased boss levels.
+* New heroes from the TFT expansions are available.
 * Translation into German.

 It does also fix several bugs of the original map: